↝ OWC / MacSales.com... ↜

 - Half of the course above 7000 feet / 2133m of elevation, altitude up to ~10,000' (3048 meters).

-- Can be very HOT and FREEZING the same day.
+- Can be very HOT and COLD the same day.

 - Kingsbury Grade aka Daggett Pass (East) + Luther Pass (South) + Carson Pass (East) + Blue Lakes Road + Ebbetts (East) + Ebbetts (West) + Monitor (West) + Monitor (East).
 Regrettably, eastern Sonora Pass is not included (26% grade).